Culture And Traditions In Nepal

 Tihar

-Tihar is a second prominent festival in Nepal with great cultural and religious significance.
+Tihar is the second prominent festival in Nepal with great cultural and religious significance.
 It is celebrated for five days and honors different animals and gods.
 The festival represents the bond between humans and other creatures.
-Tihar begins with worshipping Dog and ends with celebrating the bond between brothers and sisters, where sisters apply tika to their brothers’ foreheads.
+Tihar begins with worshipping the Dog and ends with celebrating the bond between brothers and sisters, where sisters apply tika to their brothers’ foreheads.
 The festival is also known as the Festival of Lights, as during Tihar, all the areas and homes are decorated with lights and flowers.
 People from the Hindu religion celebrate this festival.
 Also, the worship goddess Laxmi.

 Buddha Jayanti